 Tempestuous Seas — in Galilee and Life

-User’s Guide to Sunday, June 20 — SCRIPTURES & ART: A God ‘who is Love’ is not a God indifferent to the fate of those who love him.
+SCRIPTURES & ART: A God “who is Love” is not a God indifferent to the fate of those who love him.

 Jesus’ miracles involving nature also teach us something about who he is: the Lord of the World.
 In some ways, perhaps Jesus’ miracles affecting nature are even harder for modern people to appreciate.
 Our therapeutic age may actually like Jesus as healer, but our deist-tinged age somehow wants God’s “hands off” the world.